-- j) Follow the supervisor's instructions for arranging completed answers, and wait for the supervisor to collect them. - 6.
+- 1. During the exam, students must: - a) Always follow the exam supervisors' instructions. - b) Complete the Student Attendance Slip as an official record of attempting the task. - c) Read the instructions and all questions carefully.
+Exam supervisors cannot interpret or give instructions about exam questions. - d) Write their name and/or student number on all writing booklets, question and answer booklets and answer sheets (unless that information is already printed on them). - e) Write clearly with black pen (only use pencil if instructed to). - f) Write answers in the correct answer booklets.
+Tell the supervisor if you use the wrong booklet and write a note on the front and back of both booklets stating that you wrote an answer in the wrong place.
+Do not rewrite answers, but make sure you label and hand in all parts of your answers. - g) Answer in English, unless the question paper directs otherwise.
+If you do not write in English, you will receive zero marks for your answer. - h) Make a serious attempt at the exam by answering a range of question types.
+Answering only multiple-choice questions is not considered a serious attempt. - i) Stop writing immediately when the supervisor tells you to. - j) Follow the supervisor's instructions for arranging completed answers and wait for the supervisor to collect them. - 2.
 During each exam, students must not: - a) Start writing until the Supervisor in Charge tells you. - b) Write on anything other than writing books, answer booklets or other writing material provided by the Supervisor in Charge.
 You should not write on any other equipment including your body, clothing or tissues. - c) Leave the room, except in an emergency.
 If you have to leave and want to come back to continue the exam, you must be supervised while you are out of the room. - d) Leave (finish) the exam in the first hour.
 Your school may not allow any students to leave early. - e) Leave the exam in the last 15 minutes. - f) Take an exam paper out of the room.
-Speak to your teacher if you want to see a paper afterwards. - 7.
+Speak to your teacher if you want to see a paper afterwards. - 3.
 Students must follow the normal school rules, behaving politely and courteously towards the exam supervisors and other students.
-Specifically, students must not: - a) Cheat. - b) Include frivolous or objectionable material. - c) Take any prohibited items prohibited into the room. - d) Speak to anyone other than a supervisor. - e) Behave in any way likely to disturb another student or upset the exam's running. - f) Be affected by alcohol or illegal drugs. - g) Eat unless approved by NESA (for example, if you have diabetes). - h) Take any writing booklets or exam paper, whether used or not, out of the room. - i) Write on your body (for example your arms), tissues or material that is not exam material. - j) Leave the room if your principal requires all students to stay until each exam ends. - 8.
+Specifically, students must not: - a) Cheat. - b) Include frivolous or objectionable material. - c) Take any prohibited items prohibited into the room. - d) Speak to anyone other than a supervisor. - e) Behave in any way likely to disturb another student or upset the exam's running. - f) Be affected by alcohol or illegal drugs. - g) Eat unless approved by NESA (for example, if you have diabetes). - h) Take any writing booklets or exam paper, whether used or not, out of the room. - i) Write on your body (for example your arms), tissues or material that is not exam material. - i) Leave the room if your principal requires all students to stay until each exam ends. - 4.
 Supervisors can ask you to leave the exam if you do not follow these rules.
 It may also result in zero marks being awarded.
 If your actions might be illegal, you may also be reported to the police.